 2. "Tim McGraw"

-Her debut single hit number six on the country charts.
-Swift wrote the song her freshman year of high school while anticipating the pending breakup between her and her senior boyfriend when he left for college.
+Her debut single hit No. 6 on the country charts.
+Swift wrote the song during her freshman year of high school while anticipating the pending breakup with her senior boyfriend when he left for college.
 The music video won Breakout Video of the Year at the CMT Music Awards.
-Her first album led to her to a multitude of opening act opportunities including Tim McGraw and Faith Hill's joint tour where she was able to perform this song.
+Her first album led her to a multitude of opening act opportunities, including Tim McGraw and Faith Hill's joint tour, where she was able to perform this song.

 3. "Our Song"